 The short answer is ‘yes’, but it’s a bit more complicated than that.

 Aside from the European drone regulations, there are also many local regulations in effect.
 These can be found in certain protected areas and national parks around Iceland.
-Applying for a permit for drone flying can easily be done but can, in some cases, also cost you money.
-To help you figure out where and when you need permits, I have collected the four main entities with some explanations below.
+Some areas still allow you to apply for a permit online, though the process can take weeks and, in some cases, cost money.
+Others, after the 17 May 2026 procedural change, no longer issue recreational permits at all.
+To help you figure out which is which, I have collected the four main entities with some explanations below.

 It’s also important to note that many of the more popular locations may not have any specific drone regulations but might be visited by a large number of tourists.
 This means in many cases that you can not fly your drone as this would mean you are flying over a crowd of people.
 However, if you fly outside the most crowded times, you can fly your drone if no local regulations are enforced.